 It was initially planned to adopt the truncated binarization approach, otherwise per 3.2.3, pending confirmation of some experiment results (LGE / Huawei / Qualcomm planned to test and provide text).
 Per section 12.2, a 3 MPM approach was adopted.

-Further study whether reducing the number of MPMs from 6 to 3 would have a significant effect.
+Further study whether r0educing the number of MPMs from 6 to 3 would have a significant effect.

 CE3.4 on ‘Cross-component linear model (CCLM)’